enthought/pyface/docs/source/fields.rst

 signalling mechanisms.

 All fields also provide a trait for setting the :py:attr:`~pyface.fields.i_field.IField.context_menu` of the field.
-Tooltips expect unicode text values, and context menus should be :py:class:`~pyface.action.menu_manager.MenuManager` instances.
+Context menus should be :py:class:`~pyface.action.menu_manager.MenuManager` instances.

 TextField
 =========